 You do not need boiling water to brew tea.
 In fact, you might be burning the herbs.
 Use the chart below for reference and check out this post to learn more.

-Decaf & Caffeine Free
+Thinking Decaf Is Caffeine Free

 Like coffee, there are decaf options with tea.
 However, decaf still has traces of caffeine as does coffee.
 If you are looking for tea that contains zero caffeine stick to more of the florals and earthy profiles like THESE.